-Any applicant seeking financing through a competitive program that intends to include permanent supportive housing units in its development must submit documentation that provides assurance that permanent supportive housing will be provided.
-At a minimum, this documentation shall include a Memorandum of Understanding (MOU) between the owner and a Qualified Service Provider, a Service Plan (following the Outline below), documentation of funding sources for the services to be provided along with a detailed budget, and specification of the special needs population to be served.
+Any applicant seeking financing through a CHFA and/or DOH program and that intends to include permanent supportive housing units in its development must submit documentation that provides assurance that permanent supportive housing will be provided.
+This documentation must include:

+- 1. Memorandum of Understanding (MOU) between the owner and a Qualified Service Provider; - 2.
+Service Plan (following the Outline below); - 3.
+Documentation of funding sources for the services to be provided; along with - 4. a detailed budget for such services and - 5.
+Specification of the special needs population to be served.

 Applicants are advised to refer to the program-specific requirements in the current version of the CHFA/DOH Consolidated Application (ConApp) for complete requirements, which may vary by program and/or funding source.
-Documentation will be reviewed by CHFA and/or its designee(s) for acceptability.
+Documentation will be reviewed for acceptability by CHFA and/or its designee(s) and the Interagency Council on Supportive Housing and Homelessness (IACSH).